Hi. Hope you are well.

 Anyway, today I want to be transparent about how I will charge for my services going forward as I move into my next projects.
 I write this post to set boundaries.

 I have to confess I’m inspired by an approach Seth Godin taught me eight years ago.
-It also speaks to an awakening I shortly after about “giving first”, which informed my I Quit Sugar business very heavily (I ran the business for free for two years, and continued to the final day to give 60-80 per cent of the content produced for free).
-You give first.
+It also speaks to an awakening I had shortly afterwards about “giving first”, which informed my I Quit Sugar business very heavily.
+I ran the business for free for two years, and continued throughout to give 60-80 per cent of the content produced for free.
+The vibe is this: You give first.
 You be generous first.
 Then the rest follows.
 I want to continue to do this for the rest of my life, because it feels right.

 My Wage Manifesto